Our next meeting is on Wednesday, June 7, 2017

 We’re looking forward to welcoming everyone to our next meeting.
 We open the doors at 5:30 so please feel free to come early!

 We meet the first Wednesday of March, June, September, and December, 6:30 to 7:30 pm: June 7, 2017 • September 6, 2017 • December 6, 2017 • March 7, 2018

-To let others know you’re going, please visit the 100 Women Who Care Santa Cruz Facebook page and let us know you’re coming and/or share the event on your Facebook page.
-As always, we welcome new members or those who want to come and experience a meeting before joining.
-If you would like appetizers,bring $20 in cash or a check made out to “Kirsti Scott”.
+To let others know you’re going, please visit the 100 Women Who Care Santa Cruz Facebook event page, like, and share the event on your Facebook page.
+As always, we welcome new members or those who want to come and experience a meeting as a guest before joining.

 To join 100 Women Who Care Santa Cruz, complete a Membership Form and return it via mail, email, or bring it to the next meeting.

 To nominate a charity for consideration, complete a Nomination Form and return it via mail or email at least two days before the next meeting.
 You must be at the meeting, and be a member, to put a name in the hat and speak about the organization.

 Who has received donations from 100+ Women Who Care Santa Cruz so far:

 - June 7, 2017: Come help us decide!